DSpace/dspace-angular/README.md

 The default browser is Google Chrome.

-Place your tests at the following path:
+Place your tests in the same location of the application source code files that they test.
-`./src/tests`

 and run:
 `npn run test`